Federal Register and FR Notices

 What types of documents does IA publish in the Federal Register?

-IA publishes proposed and final rules in the Federal Register, as well as numerous types of notices.
+Indian Affairs (IA) publishes proposed and final rules in the Federal Register, as well as numerous types of notices.
 Among the notices IA publishes are: notices of tribal liquor ordinances, reservation proclamations, notices of intent and notices of availability of National Environmental Policy Act (NEPA) documents, information collection notices, Federal acknowledgment proposed findings and final determinations, Indian irrigation rate adjustments, notices of approved Tribal-State Class III gaming compacts, grant solicitations, and meeting announcements.

 How can I find out if a document has been published in the Federal Register?